mhb8898/jwt-editor/README.md

 # JWT Editor (In‑Browser)

-A lightweight, client‑only JWT editor you can host on GitHub Pages.
+A lightweight, client‑only JWT editor.
 Decode, edit, verify, and (re)sign JSON Web Tokens using the Web Crypto API — no servers, no tracking.

 ## Features